-The permanent collection of art at Calvin College consists of over 1500 works of art dating from the 16th-century to present.
-Early pieces are primarily of European origin, while the most recent works are heavily American.
-The collection features many works created by members of the college's alumni and faculty, as well as pieces by Michigan and Midwest artists.
+The permanent collection of art at Calvin College consists of over 1800 works of art dating from the 16th-century to present.
+Early pieces are drawn from European painting and Japanese printmaking schools, while the more recent works are heavily represented by local and regional American artists.
+The college also collects and exhibits many works created by members of the college's alumni and faculty.
+In addition, a number of small specialized collections have been developed around the themes of The Prodigal Son, Light, and Japanese/Christian aritst Sadao Watanabe.

 Permanent Collection Gallery

 The Center Art Gallery includes a gallery dedicated to displaying work from the permanent collection.
-During the 2015-16 season, the gallery features a selection of Michigan Landscapes and decorative arts objects from the Wilhelmina Kalsbeek Collection.
+During the 2016-17 season, the gallery features a selection of Armand Merizon paintings, as well as paintings, drawings and ceramics from Calvin Alumni Artists.

 Permanent Collection Photo Gallery

-View a selection of work in the exhibition image gallery.
+View a selection of work in the image gallery.

 The Prodigal Son Joins the Permanent Collection